Protecting your best friend

 One of the most important things you can do to give your dog a long and healthy life is to ensure that he is vaccinated against common canine diseases.
 Your dog’s mother gave her puppy immunity from disease for the first few weeks of existence by providing disease-fighting antibodies in her milk.
 After that period it’s up to you, with the help and advice of your veterinarian to provide that protection.

 Vaccines contain small quantities of altered or “killed” viruses, bacteria or other disease-causing organisms.
 When administered, they stimulate your dog’s immune system to produce disease-fighting cells and proteins – or antibodies – to protect against disease.

 When should my dog be vaccinated?

 The immunity that a puppy has at birth begins to diminish sometime between 6 and 12 weeks.
 It is then usually time to begin the initial vaccinations, which will be repeated once a month until the puppy is about 3 to 4 months old.
-Thereafter, your dog will require repeat vaccination at regular intervals for the rest of his life.
-Above all, follow the vaccination schedule recommended by your veterinarian – if there is too long an interval between the first vaccination and the booster, your dog may have to undergo the series all over again.
+Thereafter, your dog will require repeat vaccinations at regular intervals for the rest of their life.
+Above all, follow the vaccination schedule recommended by your veterinarian – if there is too long of an interval between the first vaccination and the booster, your dog may have to undergo the series all over again.